 If you provide a path to the Micronaut CLI installation, you can create a project using the

 In combination with the GraalVM Tools for Java extension, you can run Micronaut projects on GraalVM and debug them directly from VS Code development environment with different debugging protocols, enabled with the extension.
 This extension for Micronaut is also developed to help developers build native images right from VS Code.

 Installation and Setup

 Install the GraalVM Tools for Micronaut extension from the VS Code consolde by clicking on the Extensions icon in the Activity Bar (or invoke it with Ctrl+Shift+X).
 Search for "Micronaut" and install the package.
 Reload will be required.

-When installed, the extension might check whether there is a registered GraalVM instance, and eventually request to download it or point to a local installation (see GraalVM Installation and Setup in VS Code).
+When installed, the extension might check whether there is a registered GraalVM installation, and eventually request to download it or point to a local installation (see GraalVM Installation and Setup in VS Code).

 Upon installation, the Micronaut Tools Page window opens, which provides you with shortcuts to:

 Micronaut VS Code Commands